commschamp/CommsDSL-Specification/fields/common.md

 - **F3** was introduced in version **2** and hasn't been deprecated yet.
 - **F4** was introduced in version **3**, deprecated in removed in version **4**.

-**NOTE**, that all the specified version mustn't be greater that the version of the [schema](../schema/schema.md).
+**NOTE**, that all the specified versions mustn't be greater that the version of the [schema](../schema/schema.md).
 Also value of **sinceVersion** must be **less** than value of **deprecated**.